yalogin | 6 comments | 5 months ago

 Furthermore, it depends on how the revenue from tariffs were used.
 If revenue from tariffs is used to lower taxes for lower income citizens, it would be effectively a progressive tax.

-scottbez1 | 2 comments | 17 hours ago
+scottbez1 | 3 comments | 5 months ago

 For die-cut plastic cards (think custom-shaped gift cards or hotel door hangers), I reached out to several US manufacturers for quotes and most never even responded.
 The one that did respond basically laughed at me and said my design was impossible to cut.
 So I went on Alibaba and had tons of quotes instantly and found a manufacturer.
 Not one of the responses were concerned about the design's manufacturability.
 And the manufacturer I picked does an incredible job with what is admittedly a challenging die cut design.